About us

 BSc Orthotics and Prosthetics, MSc Kinesiology

-Monika holds a bachelor degreeA in Orthotics and Prosthetics and a master’s degree in Applied Kinesiology.
-She is currently completing her doctoral studies in applied kinesiology at the Faculty of Health Sciences, University of Primorska, Slovenia.
-She works as an assistant at the Faculty of Health Sciences, University of Ljubljana (UL), where she enjoys passing on her knowledge to students of orthotics and prosthetics.
+Monika holds a bachelor degree in Orthotics and Prosthetics and a master’s degree in Applied Kinesiology.
+Since January 2025, she has been employed as a lecturer at the Metropolia University of Applied Sciences in Helsinki (Finland), where she is happy to share her knowledge with students of orthotics and prosthetics.
+She also manufactures lower limb orthoses at Alusta O & P Oy (Hollola, Finland).
 In May 2023, she received the award of the Faculty of Health Sciences UL for outstanding achievements in her professional work.
 In November 2023, her student Tamara Črnko received the Prešeren Prize of the Faculty of Health Sciences UL for the best final thesis in the study year 2022/23, which Monika co-mentored.
 The diploma thesis encompassed the making of the prosthesis for a dog with an amputation of the front limb, using 3D technology.

 She got her first dog at the age of eight.
 Roni was a truly exceptional, loving golden retriever who unfortunately developed bone cancer in his hind paw at the age of two.
 At the time the possibility of prosthetic treatment was not available.
 Due to the necessary amputation and the associated health problems, he had to part from their family far too early (at the age of 3.5 years).
 The next four-legged friend was a Tibetan terrier mix – Mini.
 She shared her home with two cats and spent a wonderful 14 years.